BOJ Ends Negative Interest Rate Policy

 - Русский

-Tokyo, March 19 (Jiji Press)--Bank of Japan policymakers voted Tuesday to end the central bank's negative interest rate policy, marking its first interest rate increase in 17 years.
+Tokyo, March 19 (Jiji Press)--Bank of Japan policymakers voted Tuesday to end the central bank's negative interest rate policy, marking the BOJ's first interest rate increase in 17 years and moving to normalize its monetary policy.

+The bank judged that the stable and sustainable achievement of its 2 pct inflation target "has come into sight," BOJ Governor Kazuo Ueda told a press conference after a two-day monetary policy meeting that ended earlier in the day.

+The bank's unprecedented massive monetary easing campaign that lasted for 11 years from April 2013 "has fulfilled its role," Ueda said.

-The central bank also abolished its yield curve control, which guides key long-term interest rates to around zero pct, laying the groundwork for ending 11 years of its massive monetary easing campaign.
+The BOJ also abolished its yield curve control to guide key long-term interest rates to around zero pct, another key measure in the campaign.

-The BOJ said that it has confirmed a stronger virtuous cycle of rising wages and prices and that its 2 pct inflation target would likely be achieved in a sustainable and stable way.

-Despite the first interest rate increase since February 2007, the BOJ said it "anticipates that accommodative financial conditions will be maintained for the time being."
+"We will return to a normal monetary policy using short-term interest rates as our main policy tool," Ueda said.

 [Copyright The Jiji Press, Ltd.]